microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ![](/External/ReadMeImages/MRTK_AssetImportDialog.png)

-> The Examples and SDK are optional but highly recommended for new users.
+> The SDK is optional but highly recommended for new users.
 Once you have a feel for how the toolkit works, you can remove these safely if you are not using them.

-> The Mixed Reality Toolkit is available via [multiple delivery mechanisms](/Documentation/DownloadingTheMRTK.md) and in the future will also be available via the Unity package manager once Unity makes that option available.
+> The MRTK also provides a [separate "Examples" asset](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases), which currently contains demonstration scenes for current MRTK features.
+In the future this will also contain educational "Example" scenes to aid with learning implementation tricks with the toolkit.

 ### 3. Accept the Setup prompt (optional)
 ![](/External/ReadMeImages/MRTK_UnitySetupPrompt.png)